SCKelemen/debug/RUNTIME_UPDATE.md

    - Error-level lifecycle logging
    - Low tracing sampling rates
    - All features disabled by default
+   - Authentication enabled with strict validation
+   - Authorization enabled with policy caching
 2. **Time-Limited**: Consider auto-reverting configuration after a timeout
 3. **Resource Monitoring**: Monitor resource usage when enabling features
    - Log volume (lifecycle events)
    - Trace volume (tracing)
    - CPU/memory (metrics collection)
+   - Policy cache size (authorization)
+   - Token validation overhead (authentication)
 4. **Rollback Plan**: Always have a way to quickly revert changes
 5. **Documentation**: Document which configurations are safe for production
 6. **Gradual Rollout**: Enable features gradually (per service, per region)
 7. **Feature Flags**: Use feature flags for new functionality, not just debugging
+8. **Security Considerations**:
+   - Never disable authentication/authorization in production
+   - `skip_expiry_check` and `skip_signature_check` are dangerous and should only be used for debugging
+   - `allow_expired` exemptions should be used with extreme caution
+   - Always verify exemption signatures in production
+   - Monitor authorization failures and policy cache staleness

 ---